Exploiting Low Scanwidth to Resolve Soft Polytomies: Deciding Soft Tree Containment

 \begin{lemma} Let $N$ be a network and let $T$ be a tree.
 Then, $\str(N)$ firmly displays $T$ if and only if there is a binary out-resolution of $N$ that firmly displays $T$. \end{lemma} \begin{proof} \proofright{} Suppose $\str(N)$ firmly displays~$T$, that is, there is some leaf-monotone subdigraph~$N'$ of $\str(N)$ that is isomorphic (respecting leaves) to some subdivision~$T'$ of $T$, and let~$\iota \colon V(T') \to V(N')$ denote this isomorphism.
+Without loss of generality, we can assume that $\getroot(N') \in V(N)$ (so the root of $N'$ is not strictly inside a stretch gadget).
 We note that $T$ is necessarily binary.
 We then aim to establish the existence of a binary out-resolution of $N$ that firmly displays $T$.
+To this end, we want to extract the structure of paths corresponding to $T$ in stretch gadgets.
+This structure then allows us to construct a suitable binary out-resolution of $N$.
 Informally, we first suppress all suppressible vertices of $N'$ that are strictly inside the stretch gadgets of $\str(N)$.
 Now, there might be some vertices~$u$ of $N$ with out-degree $1$ left that have bifurcating vertices in their stretch gadgets, and so we contract the top bifurcation onto~$u$.
-More formally, \begin{enumerate} \item we construct the set $S_1 \ceq \{v \in V(N') \setminus V(N) \mid \indeg_{N'} (v) = \outdeg_{N'} (v) = 1\}$, \item we obtain $N''$ from $N'$ by suppressing all vertices that are in $S_1$, \item we obtain $T''$ from $T'$ by suppressing all vertices that are in $\iota^{-1} (S_1)$, \item we construct the leaf-respecting isomorphism $\kappa \ceq \iota |_{V(T'')}$ between $T''$ and $N''$, \item we construct $S_2 \ceq \{u \in V(N'') \cap V(N) \mid \outdeg_{N''} (u) = 1 \land \outV_{N''} (u) \nsubseteq \outV_N (u)\}$, \item we obtain $N'''$ from $N''$ by, for each $u \in S_2$, contracting the child of $u$ into $u$, and \item we obtain $T'''$ from $T''$ by suppressing all vertices that are in $\kappa^{-1} (S_2)$. \end{enumerate} We observe that $T'''$ is a subdivision of $T$, that there is some leaf-respecting isomorphism between $T'''$ and $N'''$, and that there is a subdivision of $N'''$ that simultaneously is a leaf-monotone subdigraph of some binary out-resolution of $N$.
-We can conclude that such a binary out-resolution of $N$ firmly displays $T$.
+More formally, \begin{enumerate} \item we construct the set $S_1 \ceq \{v \in V(N') \setminus V(N) \mid \indeg_{N'} (v) = \outdeg_{N'} (v) = 1\}$, \item we obtain $N''$ from $N'$ by suppressing all vertices that are in $S_1$, \item we obtain $T''$ from $T'$ by suppressing all vertices that are in $\iota^{-1} (S_1)$, \item we construct the leaf-respecting isomorphism $\kappa \ceq \iota |_{V(T'')}$ between $T''$ and $N''$, \item we construct $S_2 \ceq \{u \in V(N'') \cap V(N) \mid \outdeg_{N''} (u) = 1 \land \outV_{N''} (u) \nsubseteq \outV_N (u)\}$, \item we obtain $N'''$ from $N''$ by, for each $u \in S_2$, contracting the child of $u$ into $u$, and \item we obtain $T'''$ from $T''$ by suppressing all vertices that are in $\kappa^{-1} (S_2)$. \end{enumerate} We argue that $T'''$ is a subdivision of $T$: This is because $T'$ is a subdivision of $T$ by assumption and we obtained $T'''$ from $T'$ by suppressing in-degree-$1$ out-degree-$1$ vertices, which are not present in $T$ by definition of a phylogenetic tree.
+We also argue that there is a leaf-respecting isomorphism between $T'''$ and $N'''$: By assumption, $\iota$ is a leaf-respecting isomorphism between $T'$ and $N'$; from these two, we constructed $T'''$ and $N'''$ while maintaining isomorphism (respecting leaves) throughout.
+To finish this direction of the proof, we show that there is a subdivision of $N'''$ that simultaneously is a leaf-monotone subdigraph of some binary out-resolution of $N$.
+We can then conclude that such a binary out-resolution of $N$ firmly displays $T$.
+To this end, we argue that any vertex $v \in V(N''')$, together with all its outgoing arcs in $N'''$, also exists in a suitably chosen binary out-resolution of $N$, possibly after performing subdivisions in $N'''$: Note that $N'''$ is binary, and so $v$ has out-degree $0$, $1$, or $2$.
+If $\outdeg_{N'''} (v) = 0$, then $v$ is a leaf in any binary out-resolution of $N$.
+If $\outdeg_{N'''} (v) = 1$, then $v$ and its child $c \in \outV_{N'''} (v)$ both exist in $N$ and are connected by the arc $(v, c)$ in $N$ too, and this arc also exists in a suitably chosen binary out-resolution of $N$.
+If $\outdeg_{N'''} (v) = 2$, then we proceed as follows: Either $v \in V(N)$ holds or $v$ originates from a stretch gadget.
+We assume that $v \in V(N)$ holds and handle all vertices originating from a possible stretch gadget involving $v$ together with $v$.
+Directly below $v$ in $N'''$, there is a binary tree (generally using vertices of a stretch gadget) that leads to a subset of $\outV_N (v)$.
+Any binary tree leading to exactly $\outV_N (v)$ can be recreated in a binary out-resolution of $N$ through out-splitting below $v$.
+To ensure that $N'''$ is a subdigraph of such a binary out-resolution, we can subdivide an arc of the binary tree below $v$ in $N'''$ to account for vertices of $\outV_N (v)$ that do not appear in $N'''$ but do exist in any binary out-resolution of $N$ regardless.
+In the binary out-resolution of choice, these extra vertices can be placed in a binary tree that dangles off the vertex added through subdivision below $v$.